Chatterbox Parrots LLC

 Other Q & A

-When will my bird be ready?
+When will my bird(s) be ready for pickup or shipping?

-Do you send photos?
+Do you send photos or updates?

 What if I'm out of town or busy when my bird is ready?